This page contains information about the road network in the Whangarei district.

 The district's network is made up of sealed and unsealed roads and associated footpaths, kerbing and channelling and street lighting.
-It excludes State Highways which are maintained by New Zealand Transport Agency (NZTA).
+It excludes State Highways which are maintained by the New Zealand Transport Agency (NZTA).

 We receive a subsidy for roading construction and repairs but must contribute our share of the funding before the NZTA share becomes available.

 The major function of State Highways is to carry through-traffic from one major centre to another.
 Within the Whangarei district there are three State Highways:

 - State Highway One which links Whangarei to Auckland and forms the main roading link to Kaitaia.

 - State Highway 14 which links Whangarei to Dargaville.